As you enjoy Mesa's many and diverse parks, please respect the rights of others, and comply with all park regulations.

 Rules regarding Electric Powered Helicopters, Aircraft and Model Rockets

-- Mesa City Code prohibits the flying of model aircraft in parks and basins except Basin 116 (airplanes) and Basin 114 (helicopters).
-A special use permit for Basin 114 is held by the Superstition Radio Control Helicopter Association (SRCHA www.srcha.net)
+- Mesa City Code prohibits the flying of model rockets or aircraft in parks and basins except Basin 116 (electric airplanes) and Basin 114 (rotor aircraft).

-- Basins are available for drop-in use on a first-come, first-served basis.
+- All Basins are available for drop-in use on a first-come, first-served basis.

-- All spectators must stay outside of flight areas.
+- All spectators must stay outside the flight areas and must not block sidewalks.
 Pilots MUST fly from the bottom of the retention basin.

 Both basin 114 and 116 are located near the intersection of Elliot and Crismon Roads:

 Basin 114 is located at 10226 E. Elliot Road